ClarityNLP/ClarityNLP/docs/user_guide/user_interface/dashboard.rst

 Dashboard
 =============

-The Dashboard Client is designed to give you a summary of your ClarityNLP instance at a glance.
-On page load, you can see the latest:
+The Dashboard is designed to give you a summary of your ClarityNLP instance at a glance.

-* The amount and name of Documents you have uploaded
+The Dashboard shows you the following:

+* The document types (and number of each type) stored in your Solr instance
-* The name and verison of NLPQL you have created and saved via the `Query Builder`_
+* The NLPQL queries you have created and saved via the `Query Builder`_
-* the name, date, runtime, cohort size, and validation of Results from jobs that have been run
+* The name, date, runtime, cohort size, and validation status of your NLPQL jobs

 .. image:: ./images/claritynlp_dashboard_1.png

 --------

-In order to view all of your documents, results, or nlpql; simply click on the expand button to the top right of the corresponding box.
-This will expand the box to full screen and provide more information on the given field.
-To return to the default view, simply click on the collapse button located in the top right corner.
+To view all of your documents, results, or NLPQL queries, simply click on the expand button at the top right of the corresponding box.
+This action expands the box to full screen and provides more information on the given field.
+To return to the default view, click on the collapse button located at the top right corner.

 .. image:: ./images/claritynlp_dashboard_2.png
 .. image:: ./images/claritynlp_dashboard_3.png